JDRF/design-system/README.md

 # Local Development

 #### Setting up
 This will require that the master branch to be setup in a sub folder at ./design-system.
-This will pull the latest code, run npm install, and afterwords sequentially run gulp.
+This will pull the latest code, run npm install, and afterwords run gulp.
 ```
-npm run setup
+npm run pull
 ```

 #### Running locally and editing Fabricator